dcdunn/asyncmatch/README.md

 test failures.
 The diagnostic message in the error is generated using the Hamcrest compatible describiber methods.

+Freeman & Pryce recommend distinguishing synchronisations from assertions.
+In the _Arrange_ section of a test, we need to put the system into a known initial state, and this may involve asynchronous operations.
+This library also provides a *wait_until* method.
+Operationally, it is the same as *assert_eventually* except that when the underlying poller times out, it raises a *SynchronisationTimeout* to distinguish it from an assertion.

 ### Usage tips

-In the example given early, we need to synchronise the test with the SUT.
-We need to write a *Probe* that reads the state of the device's LEDs, probably a subset of the GPIO pins.
+In the example given earlier, to synchronise the test with the SUT, we need to write a *Probe* that reads the state of the device's LEDs, probably a subset of the GPIO pins.

 ```python
 # GpioProbe.py